drichards188/gojenga/README.md

 OpenTelemetry is vital for debugging the system at scale by braiding the three pillars together.

 ## **Roadmap**<br>
+[0] - Impliment Saga Orchestration for transaction completion and rollbacks

 [1] - Making the system Zillow production compliant

 -Comments